lwimber39/engr3/README.md

 ## CircuitPython_Servo

 ### Description & Code Snippets
-Write a couple sentences here, describing this assignment, and make sure that you hit these two points:
   The goal of this assignment was to get a servo to sweep back and forth by pressing buttons.
 I accomplished this by use of my prior code knowledge, asking for help, and using libraries online.

 Make sure to constrain your servo angle like this: